Ismaestro/ampjucks/README.md

-# Example project to build STATIC websites using AMP + Nunjucks + SASS + Gulp tasks
+# Base project to built a website with AMP, Nunjucks and Gulp

 > ### Base project made with much  :heart:.
 Contains amp components, and a free template.
 Yes, AMP validated.